upcliujie/mesa/docs/android.rst

 Note this command doesn't quite work because libvulkan wants the SONAME to match.
-For now, in turnip we have been using a hack to the meson.build to change the SONAME.
+For now, in turnip we have been using a hack to the :file:`meson.build` to change the SONAME.

 Replacing Android drivers on Chrome OS
 --------------------------------------